-Some evidence of burrowing animals was observed along the west outer slopes of Ash Landfill No. 3 (likely badger holes).
-The number of animal burrows observed was slightly higher compared with the previous inspection.
+Minor evidence of burrowing animals was observed along the south and west outer slopes of Ash Landfill No. 3 (likely badger holes).
+Fewer animal burrows were observed compared with the previous annual inspection.
 NPPD inspects the embankments weekly, and signs of burrowing animals are documented.
 Animal burrows on the embankment slopes should continue to be addressed and repaired, as necessary.
-Animal burrowing does not currently pose a threat to the structural stability of the facility at this time.
+Animal burrowing did not pose a threat to the structural stability of the facility at the time of the annual inspection.